dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/designing_a_great_form.md

 #### 6. Always provide clear labels for inputs.

-Try not to assume that respondents will understand the information you need from them just from the answer options.
+Try not to assume that respondents will understand the information you need from them based on the given answer options.
 That might not be the case.

 <div class='example_fr fr_no' id='example_fr_5'></div>

-You can maintain clear labels while keeping them concise, by having the label and answer form a complete sentence.
+You can maintain clear and concise labels by having the label and answer form a complete sentence.

 <div class='example_fr fr_yes' id='example_fr_6'></div>